 In addition, the park supports a large breeding population of Osprey and one of the largest breeding concentrations of Cerulean Warblers found in New York.

-Scenic Overlooks and Fire Towers
+Scenic Viewpoints and Fire Towers

 This small stone Tower located in the northern section of the Red House area, was built by the Civilian Conservation Corps.
 It was completed in October 1933.